 Throughout her career, Wendy has represented an impressive roster of clients including AIG, AON, Albertson’s, Asylum Visual Effects, Cardinal Health, Corning, Equilon (Shell), Exxon-Mobil, E!
-Entertainment Television, Inc., Ford Motor Company, Jo-Ann Fabric & Crafts, Los Angeles Unified School District, Pick-Up Stix, Rolex, Sav-on, Spearmint Rhino, Summit Entertainment, and Yahoo!
+Entertainment Television, Inc., Ford Motor Company, Jo-Ann Fabric & Crafts, Culver Studios, Pick-Up Stix, Rolex, Sav-On, Spearmint Rhino, Summit Entertainment, and Yahoo!
 Search Marketing.

-On the employment counseling side, Wendy drafts handbooks, policies, and statutorily-required notices to employees and further advises employers on complicated issues including responses to workplace injuries, employee requests for medical leave and/or disability accommodations, investigation of internal employee grievances (such as employee complaints of harassment and discrimination, terminations and disciplinary actions, employee theft, and employee drug and alcohol use).
-Wendy also drafts employment and independent contractor agreements, and invention, intellectual property, work-for-hire, and non-disclosure agreements.
-As an expert on drafting social media and other employment policies, Wendy has been asked to appear on a number of panels, has been quoted in the Los Angeles Times, USA Today, and the New York Times, and has drafted articles for the Daily Journal, AOL Jobs, and numerous other human resource and employment law publications.
+On the employment counseling side, Wendy drafts handbooks, policies, and statutorily-required notices to employees and further advises employers on complicated issues including responses to workplace injuries, employee requests for medical leave and/or disability accommodations, investigation of internal employee grievances (such as complaints of harassment and discrimination, terminations and disciplinary actions, employee theft, and employee drug and alcohol use).
+Wendy also drafts employment and independent contractor agreements, arbitration agreements, intellectual property, and confidentiality agreements.
+As an expert on drafting social media and other employment policies, Wendy has been asked to appear on a number of panels, has been quoted in the Los Angeles Times, USA Today, the New York Times, and California Lawyer, and has drafted articles for the Daily Journal, AOL Jobs, and numerous other human resource and employment law publications.

 In the employment litigation arena, Wendy has considerable experience representing plaintiffs and defendants in cases involving claims of harassment, discrimination, wrongful termination, and wage and hour claims (including class actions).
 Wendy has also obtained injunctions, drafted countless cease and desist letters, and filed numerous actions to prevent her clients’ former employees from stealing her client’s intellectual property and trade secrets.
 By strategically using investigations, witness interviews, depositions, and other discovery mechanisms, Wendy has successfully convinced plaintiffs’ lawyers to rapidly dismiss or inexpensively settle their lawsuits on many occasions.

-As for non-employment business litigation, Wendy has handled numerous cases involving claims for breach of contract, fraud, unfair competition, partnership dissolution, trademark infringement, breach of fiduciary duties, wrongful death/toxic torts (specifically, mold and silica exposure), and claims arising from the Petroleum Marketing Practices Act.
+As for non-employment business litigation, Wendy has handled numerous cases involving claims for breach of contract, fraud, unfair competition, partnership dissolution, trademark infringement, breach of fiduciary duties, wrongful death/toxic torts (specifically, mold and silica exposure).

-Wendy has significant experience in child advocacy and family law.
-She authored the first edition of a manual on adoption law used by pro bono attorneys and law students in finalizing adoptions of dependent children throughout Los Angeles.
+Wendy also authored the first edition of a manual on adoption law used by pro bono attorneys and law students in finalizing adoptions of dependent children throughout Los Angeles.
 As an advocate of children's rights, Wendy has dedicated substantial time as a volunteer and fundraiser for various social service agencies and non-profit, charitable organizations such as the Angeles Girl Scouts, Children’s Hospital Los Angeles, and the UCLA Gold Shield Alumnae.